Best DHT Blocking Shampoos That Actually Work (2026)

 Frequency: 2–3x per week for medicated shampoos (ketoconazole).
 Daily use is fine for milder formulas like Revita or Pura D’Or.

 Leave it on: Don’t rinse immediately.
 Let the shampoo sit for 3–5 minutes.
-This gives the active ingredients time to penetrate the scalp.
+This gives the active ingredients time to penetrate the scalp and exert their DHT-blocking effect.
+Many men make the mistake of rinsing immediately after shampooing — this significantly reduces efficacy.
+Set a timer if needed.

 The Shampoo Stack for Best Results